JakeBGitHub/RickandMortyWebApp/README.md

 Connection: keep-alive
 ```

-**Modifying a characters gender**:
+**Modifying a character's gender**:
 `@app.route('/character/update_gender', methods=['PUT'])`

 Updates the gender of an existing character.
-Must specify the character ID and name along with the gender you would like to modify it to.
+The desired character ID and name along with the gender you would like to modify it to must be specified.

-One can make a PUT request by using he curl command:
+One can make a PUT request by using the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X PUT -d '{"id":494, "name":"Dummy Character", "gender":"Male"}' https://www.rickandmortyapp.co.uk/character/update_gender